Suvarnabhumi Airport

-Suvarnabhumi Airport (ท่าอากาศยานสุวรรณภูมิ) is the main international airport serving Bangkok, the capital city of Thailand.
+Suvarnabhumi Airport is the main international airport serving Bangkok, the capital of Thailand.
 It is one of two airports serving Bangkok, the other being Don Mueang International Airport (DMK).
 Located mostly in Racha Thewa commune, Bang Phli district, Samut Prakan province, it covers an area of 3520 ha, making it one of the biggest international airports in Southeast Asia, tenth biggest in the world and a regional hub for aviation.
 It has an Airport Rail Link, an Automated People Mover as well as being located close to Motorway 7.